-Do You Lie to Your Gynecologist?
-Half of My (Rather Informally) Surveyed Friends Do
+Do You Lie To Your Gynecologist?

 "HI sry gross/creepy question," began the Gchat I sent to approximately 20 friends earlier today.
 This is, in fact, how many of my Gchats begin; it signifies, pretty reliably, that whatever I say next will pertain at least indirectly to vaginas (sorry, friends).
 The v-centric topic du jour was gynecology — I'm due for my annual OB-GYN appointment, and while ZocDoc-ing cheerily about, the thought crossed my mind, "Man, it would be really cool if I were totally honest with my doctor this year."

 Yeah, I know.
 In the words of an incredulous and evidently responsible pal, "Lying to your OB/GYN is baaad, Rebecca."

 She's right, it is baaad.
 I mean, it's not like I saunter in and announce, "I'm a virgin!
 Are we done here?"
 But I have, historically, played it a little fast and loose with words like "never" (Have you ever smoked a cigarette?) and "always" (Do you use a condom every time you have sex?).
 Which, uh, actually, yeah.
 Now that I'm writing all this down for everyone and my mother to read, if so they choose, I am realizing that those are some pretty big lies.
 Shit.

 About half of the people I chatted up — all women in their 20s, liberal enough to chill with a sex blogger, do with that what you will — admitted to lying to their gynecologists, while just shy of half said they were completely honest.
 A slight few admitted that they were way overdue for appointments.